A Wild Last Boss Appeared!: Anime

 On August 23, 2024, during NBCUniversal Entertainment Japan's panel at Anime NYC, an anime television series adaptation was announced.
-It is produced by Wao World, with Wowmax handling general production, and directed by Yūya Horiuchi, with Kazuyuki Fudeyasu overseeing series scripts, Maiko Ebisawa designing the characters, and Technoboys Pulcraft Green-Fund composing the music.
-The series premiered in October 4, 2025, on Tokyo MX and other networks.
+It is produced by Wao World with Wowmax handling general production, and directed by Yūya Horiuchi, with Kazuyuki Fudeyasu overseeing series composition, Maiko Ebisawa designing the characters, and Technoboys Pulcraft Green-Fund composing the music.
+The series aired from October 4 to December 20, 2025, on Tokyo MX and other networks.
 The opening theme song is "Level wo Agete Butsuri de Naguru" (レベルを上げて物理で殴る), performed by Kisida Kyodan & The Akebosi Rockets, while the ending theme song is "Migi Hidari" (ミギヒダリ), performed by Yuka Nagase.
 Crunchyroll is streaming the series.
+Tropics Entertainment licensed the series in South and Southeast Asia for streaming on the Tropics Anime Asia YouTube channel.

+After the airing of the final episode, a second season was announced, with the staff and cast reprising their roles, which is set to premiere on October 3, 2026.
+The opening theme song is "Melodic Impact", performed by Suspended 4th, while the ending theme song is "Yurete Skirt" (揺れてスカート), performed by Chakura.